 This unit, commencing in Session 1 of Year 12, examines significant movements for change in the 20th century that led to change in society, including people's attitudes and circumstances.
 These movements draw on the major ideas described in Unit 1 and Unit 3.
 Students conduct a detailed examination of two major 20th century movements that are closely connected with democratic political systems and debate.

 In Session 1, students investigate the Civil Rights movement in the United States (1954-1965), and in the first half of Session 2 (Term 2), students investigate Apartheid in South Africa (1948-1964).
 Both depth studies explore the ways in which individuals, groups and institutions have challenged existing political structures, accepted social organisation, and utilised prevailing economic models to transform societies.

-The key conceptual understandings covered in this unit are: the factors leading to the development of movements; the methods adopted to achieve effective change; the changing nature of these movements and how their significance is interpreted.
+The key conceptual understandings covered in this unit are: the factors leading to the development of movements; the methods adopted to achieve effective change; the changing nature of these movements throughout the 20th century; and changing perspectives of the value of these movements and how their significance is interpreted.